-Permit holders not renewing for following permit year and graduating students need to return RFID units by end of active permit year.
-For units mailed, it is suggested to keep tracking.
+Permit holders not renewing for following permit year and graduating students need to return RFID units by end of August.
+For units mailed, it is suggested to obtain tracking information.
 RFID units should be placed in a cardboard or bubble-pack mailer to prevent them from tearing the envelope and getting lost when processing through the mail system.

 Permits may be mailed to: